 My name is Dr. Theodore St. John, founder of The SSP.
 The purpose of this organization is to create a network for people who are interested in physics, spirituality and the relationship between the two.
 Spiritual Physics is not about religion and it is not a profession, but a vocation that focuses on the science behind our existential nature – to include our mind, consciousness or spirit – something that has been sidelined or ignored by the materialist perspective.
 Physics is supposed to be a study of the underlying essence of reality, but to some, it is synonymous with physical science.
 Physics is based on measurement and measurements of any particular process allow us to focus our attention on physical particles that change in time; a material philosophy in which space and time are considered to be fundamentally different.
 Spiritual physics is based on the process philosophy.
 A process is both a noun (“a natural outgrowth, projection, or appendage”) and a verb (“to convert into another form”).
 The word should bring to mind something (a physical aspect) that changes continuously (temporal aspect).

-Initially, we might consider the tangible part to be primary reality, but now we know that it cannot exist without the intangible part, just as fullness cannot exist without emptiness.
-If the essence of reality is in fact a process (verb), that manifests as a process (noun), then a debate about which is right and which is wrong is academic; it was an important distinction during the development of understanding, but now that we have reached a higher level of awareness, it’s fruitless – like debating about which direction is “up” and which is ”down” while looking at the Earth from outer space.
-A full understanding of the true essence of reality is a matter of perspective.
+If the essence of reality is in fact a process (verb), that manifests as a process (noun), then a debate about which is right and which is wrong is academic; they are both right.
+Reality is both physical and nonphysical.
+The true essence of reality is a matter of perspective.
 A process perspective is one that recognizes that physical reality is like a fist.
 It has form because someone is “fisting.”
 Likewise, the physical form of a physical being is the result of be-ing.